California-Data-Collaborative/ami-connect/README.md

 The script assumes you've stored a key pair at `./amideploy/configuration/airflow-key.pem`.

-For configuration, it expects a `config.prod.yaml` and `secrets.prod.yaml` file.
-These will be used to configure your production pipeline.
+For configuration, it expects a `secrets.prod.yaml` file.
+This will be used to configure your production pipeline alongside the config in the Snowflake database.

 Example deploy:
 ```